-The alternate rights regime used by the Government of Canada is described on another page of the website.
+The alternate rights regime used by the Government of Canada is described on another page of this website.

 The Crown developed alternate legislation14 for elections and governance for First Nations who want to move away from the Indian Act.
 However, it too creates a Crown-Delegated Jurisdiction for First Nation governance.